 ECAP (Early College Access Program)

-Students age 16 years and older may take courses at Anne Arundel Community College while still in high school through the ECAP program.
+Through the ECAP program, students age 16 or older may take courses at Anne Arundel Community College.
 A reduced tuition is applied and course credit earned may be transferrable to a 4-year college or university.
-The application process requires students to verify their enrollment in home instruction, which can be done through an email or phone call to the Home Instruction Office.

 MVA Learners' Driving Permit

 Home instructed students seeking a driver's license begin by downloading and printing the MVA Learners' Permit Application.
 The application process requires that this form be signed and sealed by the AACPS Home Instruction Coordinator.
 Forms should be sent to the Home School Office via USPS mail, email, fax, or drop-off.
 Please allow 3-5 days for processing.